LLNL/units/README.md

 -   Fractional unit powers are not supported in general.
 While some mathematical operations on units are supported any root operations `sqrt` or `cbrt` will only produce valid results if the result is integral powers of the base units.
 One exception is limited support for root Hz operations in measurements of Amplitude spectral density.
 A specific definition of a unit representing square root of Hz is available.
 -   While conversions of various temperature definitions are supported, there is no generalized support for datums and bias shifts.
 It may be possible to add some specific cases in the future for common uses cases but the space requirement limits such use.
 Some of the other libraries have general support for this.
 -   A few equation like units are supported  these include logarithms, nepers, and some things like Saffir-Simpson, Beaufort, and Fujita scales for wind  Richter scales for earthquakes.
 There is capacity within the framework to add a few more equation like units if a need arises.
 -   The unit `rad` in the nature of  radiation absorbed dose is not recognized as it would conflicts with `rad` in terms of radians.
 So `rad` means radians since that is the more common use in electrical engineering.
-There is support for custom unit strings so "rad" can be overwridden if required using custom units for string conversion operations.
+There is support for custom unit strings so "rad" can be overridden if required using custom units for string conversion operations.

 ## Alternatives
 If you are looking for compile time and prevention of unit errors in equations for dimensional analysis one of these libraries might work for you.